samrae7/todoApil/README.md

-- Test project for learning about asp.net + azure + ci/cd
+## Test project for learning about asp.net + azure + ci/cd

-This is a test project so that I can learn how to deply a project to azure and have tests running as part of the deploy pipeline
+This is a test project so that I can learn how to deploy a project to Azure and have tests running as part of the deploy pipeline.